 and beware of oil pastel boogers! (little crumbs of color that smear, smudge, and stain)

 Be sure to protect your work surface, we used newspapers to protect our table.

-Display your skulls proudly and remember your loved ones.
+Display your Day of the Dead skulls proudly and remember your loved ones.

 Pink and Green Mama,